Taking a collaborative approach to transform a suburban neighbourhood.

-We knew the key to improving Eastfields was to add variety, and so we proposed collaborating with Proctor and Matthews and Cullinan Studio – two practices with whom we share a very similar culture and ethos.
+We knew the key to improving Eastfields was to add variety, and so we proposed collaborating with Proctor & Matthews and Cullinan Studio – two practices with whom we share a very similar culture and ethos.
 This collective approach paid off and we were jointly appointed to develop a new masterplan for the estate.

 Built in the 1970s, the existing development features a perimeter building with homes around a large central green, creating two distinct zones: inside the estate and outside the estate.
 Not surprisingly, this Radburn layout, typical of town planning at that time, has cut the estate from its surroundings and created anti-social behaviour issues.
 Despite the quality of housing being quite low – many had been poorly converted and leaked heat and water – residents were very hesitant about redevelopment.
-Together with CHMP, our challenge was to create support from the local community.
+Together with Clarion Housing Group, our challenge was to create support from the local community.

 By reinstating a more traditional street pattern, we will not only better integrate the neighbourhood within its context, but be able to significantly increase the density on the site.
-What currently accommodates 470 homes will instead create space for 671, an increase of 43%, all of a much better quality and with private amenity space.
+What currently accommodates 470 homes will instead create space for 800, an increase of 70%, all of a much better quality and with private amenity space.

 We have devised a masterplan with five distinct character areas.
 A formal entrance green and series of new lanes lead into the neighbourhood off Acacia Road and Mulholland Close.
 The Lanes are like mews streets, intimate in scale and character.
 Building heights increase nearer the central linear park, up to a maximum of nine storeys.
 Larger scale, more robust buildings front onto the central green space and form a distinctive skyline.
 Towards the south of the masterplan, a series of housing courts and traditional mews streets feature a variety of house types and overlook the adjacent cemetery.